-The Authority has been notified of a significant increase in the cost of gas and electricity totalling £110,000 in 2022/23.
-For budget purposes all non-pay budgets have been frozen at 21/22 levels except for gas and electricity.
-Budget holders will be expected to contain spend within existing budgets by reducing demand where necessary.
-An allowance to cover exceptional inflationary pressures has been made within the contingencies budget which can be allocated to budget holders on an exceptional basis should the need arise.
+In addition to the increase in general inflation, there have been significant increases in the cost of gas, electricity, and fuel during 2022/23 and further increases are possible going forward.
+For 2022/23 budget purposes all non-pay budgets were frozen at 21/22 levels except for gas and electricity and budget holders were expected to contain spend within existing budgets by reducing demand where necessary.
+For 2023/24, the budgets for gas, electricity and fuel have been increased to reflect current prices and an allowance of 5% has been added to other non-pay budget headings.
+A further allowance to cover exceptional inflationary pressures has been made within the contingencies budget which can be allocated to budget holders on an exceptional basis should the need arise.